Demetrio09/Homework9/README.md

 To install necessary dependencies, run the following command:

 ```
-npm i / user input
+npm i
 ```

 ## Usage
-[user input]
+ju

 ## License
-This project is licensed under the /-user input/ license.
+This project is licensed under the EPL license.

 ## Contributing
-[user input - shoot me a text]
+ju

 ## Tests
 To run tests, run the following command:

 ```
-npm test [-user input]
+npm test
 ```

 ## Questions
-If you have any questions about the repo, open an issue or contact [-user input /username](undefined) directly at [-user input / email](undefined).
+If you have any questions about the repo, open an issue or contact ju(undefined) directly at ju (undefined).